Helpful Resources

 5. Calculate the Number of Solar Panels

-For instance, if a capacity of 25 kW is required, and a solar panel has a capacity of 300 W, the resulting computation would be 25,000 W divided by 300 W, which would be equivalent to around 83 solar panels.
+For example, if 25 kW is needed and a solar panel contains 300 W, 25,000 W divided by 300 W is 83 solar panels.

 Additional Solar Panel Installation Considerations